romuloab/luaudf/README.md

 Lua Firebird UDF
 ================

 luafbudf is a tiny library to use a Lua interpreter within a Firebird database.
-This library doesn't add scripting support to Firebird, just make it available for ad-hoc scripts.
+This library doesn't add scripting support to Firebird's Engine, just make it available for ad-hoc scripts.

 This library registers a single external function to Firebird that can be used to eval any Lua script.